Oru Cinemakkaran

-Oru Cinemakkaran is a 2017 Indian Malayalam-language feature film written and directed by Leo Thaddeus, starring Vineeth Sreenivasan in lead role with Rajisha Vijayan, Anusree, Vijay Babu, Prashant Narayanan, Renji Panicker, Lal, Joy Mathew and Sasi Kalinga in supporting roles.
+Oru Cinemakkaran is a 2017 Indian Malayalam-language feature film written and directed by Leo Thaddeus, starring Vineeth Sreenivasan in lead role, with Rajisha Vijayan, Anusree, Vijay Babu, Prashant Narayanan, Renji Panicker, Lal, Joy Mathew and Sasi Kalinga in supporting roles.

-The film was released on 24 June with mixed reviews.
+The film was released on 24 June to mixed reviews.

 Plot

-Alby is an assistant director and is trying to make a name in the Malayalam film industry.
+Alby is an assistant director trying to make a name in the Malayalam film industry.
 He is in a relationship with Sara.
-Alby's father, a Jacobite priest, isn't happy either with him pursuing a career in the film industry or his relationship with Sara.
+Alby's father, a Jacobite priest, isn't happy either with his career choice or his relationship with Sara.
 Sara's father is a hooligan from Mattancherry who has fixed her marriage with an Italian-Indian, Gonzalves.
 Sara defies this and marries Alby.
 There he steals from a neighbor tenant Sudheer and to avoid defamation he murders him, the spur of the moment crime affects him and his family life.
 But, in an unbelievable twist Alby's misfortune changes and his decisive moment as a filmmaker happens.